Operator algebras for higher rank analysis and their application to factorial languages: Solving polynomial equations

 \section{Solving polynomial equations}

 In this section we show how the ideals $\I_F$ arise as solutions of polynomial equations.
-Given a Nica-covariant representation $(\pi,t)$ of $X$, we use the system of c.a.i. $(k_{\Bi,\la})$ for $\K X_{\Bi}$ to define the projections
+Given a Nica-covariant representation $(\pi,t)$ of $X$, we use the system of c.a.i. $(k_{\Bi,\la})$ for $\K X_{\Bi}$ to define the elements $p_{\Bi, \la}$ and the projections $p_{\Bi}$ by

 The next remark is an immediate consequence of Proposition \ref{P: sca ai}.

 \begin{proposition} Let $X$ be a strong compactly aligned product system over $A$.
 Suppose that $(\pi,t)$ is a Nica-covariant representation of $X$.
 Let $p_{\Bi, \la}$ and $p_{\Bi}$ as defined in equation (\ref{eq:p'i}) and fix $\mt \neq F \subseteq [N]$.
 Then